 Graduate student stipends are highly competitive and include full tuition and health care.
 The duties of Teaching Assistants (TAs) may include full classroom responsibilities, instructional assistance in a laboratory or discussion session, or other related activities.
+From time to time graduate students will be offered research assistantships from faculty in the Department or other academic units at the University (please see Graduate Admissions for a description of the application process).
 Research Assistants (RAs) receive valuable hands-on experience in areas such as data collection, survey design, and database management.
 Assistantships require that recipients perform service duties (e.g., assisting a faculty member with teaching, conducting discussion sections, or teaching an entire undergraduate course) for an average of eighteen hours per week.

+Students who continue to do well in the program normally receive at least four years of funding.
+Funding covers the academic year from August through May.
+Students submit a new application for financial assistance each year.
 In some circumstances, a student may receive funding beyond the fourth year.
-These extraordinary appointments are made based upon the following criteria that are ranked in order of importance: 1) the teaching and other program needs of the Department, 2) faculty and student evaluation of the student’s prior instructional performance, and 3) evidence that the student is making very strong progress towards completing the dissertation.
+These appointments are made based upon the following criteria: 1) the teaching and other program needs of the Department, 2) faculty evaluation of the student’s prior instructional performance, and 3) evidence that the student is making strong progress towards completing the dissertation.
 This could include completed chapters of the dissertation, data collection and/or analysis, or other evidence that the dissertation will be finished in a timely manner.

 Other forms of financial aid, such as grants to support dissertation research travel, and so forth, are available to students who have been enrolled in the program for at least a year.
-From time to time graduate students will be offered research assistantships from faculty in the Department or other academic units at the University.
+These competitive awards offer summer support, travel support, and recognize outstanding students across our subfields.
+See here for more information.
+We also strongly encourage students to make themselves aware of opportunities provided by the Graduate School.

 Political Science Graduate Student Association